enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

    "freshwater", "The record has been determined by evaluation of GPS and other parameters to have some evidence of being collected from a freshwater environment.", "read_run; sample; taxonomy"
    "marine", "The record has been determined by evaluation of GPS and other parameters to have some evidence of being collected from a marine environment.", "read_run; sample; taxonomy"
    "terrestrial", "The record has been determined by evaluation of GPS and other parameters to have some evidence of being collected from a terrestrial environment.", "read_run; sample; taxonomy"
-   "datahub", "The record has been determined to belong to a Data Hub maintained by ENA.", "analysis; read_run; sample; secondary_study"
+   "datahub", "The record has been determined to have been shared with an ENA Data Hub.", "analysis; read_run; sample; secondary_study"
    "xref", "The record has been referenced in an external to the EMBL-EBI repository.
 Currently tags have been generated for WoRMS, UniEUK, PubMed, Europe PMC and ArrayExpress.",	"Depends on how the user submitted"
    "covid19", "The record has been determined to be COVID-19 related based on taxonomy or belonging to COVID-19 specific umbrella studies, or one of their child studies.",	"analysis; read_run; sample; sequence; study"